jpcx/i3-cycle-focus/README.md

 [![NPM](https://nodei.co/npm/i3-cycle-focus.png)](https://nodei.co/npm/i3-cycle-focus/)

 Simulates an alt-tab operation for the i3 window manager.
-Shifts the mouse cursor to the center of focus.
+Shifts the mouse cursor position to the center of focus.
 Cycles visible windows only.

 ## Getting Started